Lumae Privacy Policy

 This Policy is effective as of the date first stated above and will be reviewed and updated periodically to reflect changes in our practices or applicable laws.
 We will notify you of significant changes as described in Section XIII.1

-II.
+III.
 What Information We Collect

-Lumae collects various categories of Personal Information to provide and improve our Services.
+Lumae utilizes various categories of Personal Information to provide and improve our Services.
 Being exhaustive in listing the data collected is legally prudent, as omitting categories could lead to non-compliance with regulations like GDPR or CCPA/CPRA.1 However, to enhance readability, we group the information into logical categories.10 The specific types of Personal Information we may collect include:

 The provision of most personal information is voluntary.
 However, choosing not to provide certain information may limit your ability to use some features of our Services.20

-III.
+IV.
 How We Collect Your Information

-Lumae collects personal information through various methods, ensuring transparency about these processes1:
+Lumae collects personal information through various methods, ensuring transparency about these processes 1:

-IV.
-How and Why We Use Your Information (Legal Basis & Purpose)
+V. How and Why We Use Your Information (Legal Basis & Purpose)

 Lumae collects and uses your personal information only for specific, explicit, and legitimate purposes.
 We are committed to the principles of Purpose Limitation and Data Minimization, meaning we only collect and use data that is necessary for the stated purposes and do not repurpose it without a valid legal basis or your consent.3 Collecting data "just in case" is not our practice.16 These principles require operational discipline, influencing our system design, internal processes, and employee training to ensure data is handled appropriately throughout its lifecycle.18